jasny/bootstrap/README.md

 ## Contributing

-Please read through our [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md).
+Please read through our [contributing guidelines](https://github.com/jasny/bootstrap/blob/master/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

 More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

-With v3.1, we're moving from the Apache 2 to the MIT license for the Bootstrap code (not the docs).
-Please see the [contributing guidelines](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md) for more information.

 ## Community